Limits and responsibility

 • Review why a result happened before caring whether it was positive.

-• Track repeated mistakes across sessions instead of chasing one score.
+• Track repeated mistakes across practice runs instead of chasing one score.